gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 * calibrate-camera.py: This file when called using 'python calibrate-camera.py' will read in the calibration images from the camera_cal directory, calibrate the camera and write the calibration parameters into a pickle file calibration_pickle.p.
 * tracker.py: This file contains the main function called find_window_centroids that tracks the lane line in an image.
 * find-lanes.py: This is the main python file that tracks the left and right lane lines in images and outputs the result on an overlaid image.
 This can also convert raw video into an annotated video of the lanes and its curvature.
+* video-gen.py: This python script functions exactly like find-lanes.py but works on reading images from a video and saves the resulting lane marking onto an output video called output1_video.mp4

 ### Camera Calibration